emuflight/emuflight.github.io/filters/IMUF.md

 ### IMUF Tuning

+### * 0.4.0+, Q = 6000 is the new default baseline.
+Many pilots running 9000+.
+Adjust the following content accordingly.

 ## Q
 Think of Q as “Trust”.
 The more you “trust” the gyro measurement, the less filtering will be applied.
 Q values are “elastic”.
 The defaults (3000) are now baseline values.
 This will predictably change based on conditions during flight.
 This results in a much more responsive and connected feel.
 This also reduces the potential for MTO, and other unwanted flight characteristics.
 In some instances MTO can be created from having a Q value which is to low.
 In those instances increases Q will help with MTO.